 The main difference between Trane and other brands of air conditioners is the coil design.
 With the ICP units, the refrigerant enters the coil, moves to a U-joint and turns 180 degrees, moves through the coil again and hits another U-joint, turns 180, and repeats this cycle until it exits the coil.
 Every U-joint is soldered to the galvanized plate.
 In contrast, Trane has a rope-like design and no U-joints.
 This lets the refrigerant flow smoothly without hitting all of those 180 degree turns and there is no need for so many soldering points.

 One might think that having the coils soldered in many places would make the unit more secure.
 However, this is not the case.
-Rather than securing the unit, every soldered connection is a potential spot for leaks.
+Rather than securing the unit, every soldered connection is a potential spot for leaks and cause for a heating and air conditioning service call.

 Given this information, it’s no surprise that the many joints of the ICP brands were showing serious signs of corrosion at the five-year mark.
 The original ICP coil had rust around every solder point, the coil fins were beginning to flake off, and the side plate was brittle to the touch.
 The saltwater ICP unit was not faring much better.
 There was rust around every U-joint, the side plate was heavily corroded, and the fins were weakening.
 The coils did look better than those of the original ICP unit, though.